 The Dawson apartment block provides accommodation for independent residents aged 55+ and has one- and two-bedroom apartments available.

 Ultimately, a non-profit subsidiary, called Dawson Heights Housing Ltd., was formed to administer the project.
 When he died in 1962, Mr. Dawson bequeathed his shares in Dawson Heights to the Anglican Diocese of BC, which holds them to this day.
-The Dawson Heights property now comprises over seven acres and has 130 suites, providing housing for 153 residents.
 New facilities built, and to be built, keep faith with Mr. Dawson’s original vision but meet today’s standards.
 Our new buildings provide increased security, comfort and the social and supportive opportunities of community to create an improved quality of life.